Burma studies

-Burma studies is a grouping used in research universities around the world as a way of bringing together specialists from different disciplines such as history, cultural anthropology, archeology, religious studies, art history, political science, and musicology, who are doing research in these areas focused on the geographical area of what is today the country of Burma or Myanmar, often using the Burmese language, or a language of one of its ethnic groups such as the Shan, Mon, Karen, Chin, or Kachin.
+Burma studies, or Myanmar studies is a grouping used in research universities around the world as a way of bringing together specialists from different disciplines such as history, cultural anthropology, archeology, religious studies, art history, political science, linguistics, and musicology, who are doing research in these areas focused on the geographical area of what is today the country of Burma or Myanmar, often using the Burmese language, or a language of one of its ethnic groups such as the Shan, Mon, Karen, Chin, or Kachin.

 Journals

 The Journal of the Burma Research Society (JBRS) was the first academic journal devoted to Burma Studies.
 The journal started in 1911 about the same time as The Journal of the Siam Society and was published in Burma but is no longer published today.
 The Myanmar Historical Commission which was established in 1955 regularly publishes a journal and holds conferences in Burma.

 Currently, outside of Burma (Myanmar) there are three peer-reviewed academic journals specialising in Burma studies, namely the Journal of Burma Studies, the SOAS Bulletin of Burma Research, and the Burma Economic Watch.